 Caldwell Arts Council Gallery, 601 College Avenue, SW, Lenoir.
-Main Gallery, July 1 - Aug.
-26 - "Outside the Lines." featuring paintings by Steve Brooks and Joe Lafone of Hickory, NC.
+Main Gallery, Through Aug.
+26 - "Outside the Lines," featuring painting by Steve Brooks and Joe Lafone of Hickory, NC.
 Brooks says "A self-described 'tongue in cheek religious painter', Lafone once had a dream where God commanded him to paint endless images of Grandfather Mountain, a credible still life, and to Iron his shirts.
 As Lafone states, 'Two out of three ain't bad.'
 I have painted and exhibited with Joe for 18 years.
 Together we hung shows in street fairs, restaurants, galleries, museums and yes, tattoo parlors."
-Upstairs Gallery, Through July 24 - "Remote Work," featuring paintings by Karen Parker.
-A North Carolina native currently of Statesville, NC, has been making art for over 40 years.
+Upstairs Gallery, Aug.
+5 - Sept.
+30 - "Carolina Mountains to the Shore," featuring works by members of the Upcountry Fiber Artists.
+The Carolinas have a beautiful and diverse landscape, abundant with natural resources.
+Whether in the upcountry, central hills and plains, or low-country, each region provides opportunities for recreation, exploration, and geological inspiration.
+Yet the landscape also reveals moments from our history and helps tell the stories that define our heritage.
 Hours: Tue.-Fri., 9am-5pm.
-Contact: 828/754-2486 or at (www.caldwellarts.com).
+Contact: 828/754-2486 or at (www. caldwellarts.com)